bowman2001/perplexdoc/content/doc/appendix/config/_index.md

 title: Project Configuration
 linktitle: Config
 weight: 1005
+resources:
+  - src: Perplex.svg
+    name: default
 ---

+The following pages show all configuration files for this project.
+{.p-first} <!--more-->

-The following pages include the configuration for this project.
-The sections therein do not include the main section identifier as they do in the Hugo documentation.
-The names of the files are these identifiers, except for the top level file {$config.yaml}.
+The section files don’t include a main section identifier as they often do in the Hugo documentation.
+The names of the files are these identifiers --- except for the top level file {$config.yaml}.